JanJaapPoos/DRuMFISH/WP2.md

 A stock-status plot showing the percentage of stocks by status over time.

 Testing:
 No testing described here.
-Tested by Carruthers et al. (2012) below.
+Tested by [Carruthers et al. (2012)](#carruthers-tr-walters-cj-and-mk-mcallister-2012-evaluating-methods-that-classify-fisheries-stock-status-using-only-fisheries-catch-data-fish-res-119-120-66-79) below.
 Applied to time series of catch data published by FAO (Fisheries production time series 1950-1999) and ICES (catch data for NE Atlantic 1973-1999).

 Caveats:
 By definition, the percentage of undeveloped or developed stocks is zero in the final year of the time series (Kleisner and Pauly, 2011).
-The stock-status plots do not take recovery into account (Kleisner and Pauly, 2011).
+The stock-status plots do not take recovery into account [Kleisner and Pauly (2011)](#kleisner-k-and-d-pauly-2011-stock-status-plots-of-fisheries-for-regional-seas-in-christensen-v-lai-s-palomares-m-l-d-zeller-d-and-pauly-d-eds-the-state-of-biodiversity-and-fisheries-in-regional-seas-fisheries-centre-research-reports-193-fisheries-centre-university-of-british-columbia-pp-37-40-issn-1198-6727).
 Recovery is automatically classified as a ‘developing’ stock.

 #### Scandol, J. (2005).
 Use of quality control methods to monitor the status of fish stocks.
 In G.H.
 Kruse, V.F.
 Gallucci, D.E.
 Hay, R.I.
 Perry, R.M.
 Peterman, T.C.
 Shirley, P.D.
 Spencer, B. Wilson & D. Woodby, eds.
 Fisheries assessment and management in data-limited situations, pp. 213–231.
 Fairbanks, USA, Alaska Sea Grant College Program AK-SG-05-02.